TruelyThea/TrollegleDayTwo/documentation.md

     /.if USER true /tell $[nick] exists

-The easiest way to do such a test, though is to simply `/id` the user.
+The easiest way to do such a test, though, is to simply `/id` the user.

 `/.else` is a pseudo-command.
 To escape `/.else` type `/..else`, to escape `/..else` type `/...else`, and so on.